pingcap/docs/v3.1/reference/tidb-binlog/deploy.md

     - If the replication is started from the latest time point, you just need to set `initial_commit_ts` to `-1`.

     - If the downstream database is MySQL or TiDB, to ensure data integrity, you need to perform full data backup and recovery.
-In this case, the value of `initial_commit_ts` must be obtained from the timestamp information of the full backup.
+In this case, the value of `initial_commit_ts` must be the timestamp information of the full backup.

         If you use mydumper to perform full data backup, you can get the timestamp by referring to the `Pos` field in the metadata file from the export directory.
 An example of the metadata file is as follows: